globulon/clj-side-effects-study/README.md

 clj-side-effects-study
 ======================

-study of side effects cobta usng clojure web apps
+study of side effects while using clojure web apps